Leibniz University Hannover

 The Leibniz University Hannover had to find a backup and restore solution that supports client authentication.
 In addition, TLS encryption of data streams was an identified requirement for implementation at a later stage.
 With approximately 350 backup clients, the university also needed enterprise-level support.
 True scalability was also an essential.
 “It wasn’t difficult to find Bacula Systems” says Dr. Gerdes, member of the Computing & Storage Services team.
 “We also considered products from other vendors, but in the end, Bacula Systems emerged as the clear choice”.

-The university’s strict requirement for client authentication is met uniquely by Bacula Enterprise Edition, which features comprehensive and native client authentication support.
+The university’s strict requirement for client authentication is met uniquely by Bacula Enterprise, which features comprehensive and native client authentication support.
 The process of deploying the new backup software was included into the overall reorganization process of the data center (including renaming RRZN to LUIS), where all services are standardized along ITILv3 guidelines.
 The backup service project took a little over one year, starting with the organizational decisions and discussions, followed by the surveys, testing, purchase of new hardware and then bringing the production system (Bacula Enterprise Edition) online.
 At the beginning of February 2013 the service started and was made public via launch of the new Backup & Restore website.
 The Leibniz Universität Hannover is now in the migration phase, moving from old backup solutions to Bacula Enterprise.